East Anglia radar planning application and approval Q&As

-A series of useful questions and answers relating to the proposed planning application
+A series of useful questions and answers relating to the planning application and approval.proval

-It would particularly help meteorologists deal more confidently with Easterly and North-easterly snow situations that impact East Anglia, as well as summer convective storms, and slow-moving weather systems.
+It will particularly help meteorologists deal more confidently with Easterly and North-easterly snow situations that impact East Anglia, as well as summer convective storms, and slow-moving weather systems.

-A new radar at this site would also benefit the wider UK.
+A new radar at this site will also benefit the wider UK.
 Data obtained from the radar will be integrated into weather prediction models and provide increased resilience for the wider network.

 We have outlined a series of questions and answers below.